acscott/vcpgmon/README.md

 You must run as root hence the sudo.
 We listen on the network interface named enp0s3 over port 5432. (use sudo ifconfig -a to list your interfaces).

-Eace `Select 1;` generated 3 packets.
+Each `Select 1;` generated 3 packets.
 And we have 3 select tests here.
 We display the source and destination IP address for each packet.
 And when the tool detects a  tcp ACK packet (that doesn't have Application layer data, the same as saying there are no PostgreSQL protocol messages), it subtracts its time from the prior packet time.

 The first test yields a latency of 76 microseconds (µs).
 We keep a running average (76µs first trial) and a sample standard deviation (0.00µs first trial) as well.
 There will alwys be variance.
 In our test here this is performed on a Virtual Box CentOS 7 server running on top of Ubuntu acting as the client.